pallet/lein-as-resource/README.md

 # lein-as-resource

 Provides a dependency containing a lein uberjar.
+See [alembic](https://github.comp/pallet/alembic) for why this might be useful.

 ## Usage